MEDIAART-3BB3/AI-ARTWORK/story_co-creation_tutorial_1.md

 # Phase 2: Collaborative World-Building
 **Duration**: 45-60 minutes

-1. **Establish Foundation**
-  - Share your chosen concept with ChatGPT
-  - Provide initial world elements:
-    - Time period/era
-    - Geographic location
-    - Social/cultural context
-    - Key rules or limitations of the world
+Goals: In this step, you will establish the foundations of your story, for example, the time/era, the geographic location, the social/cultural context, and the key rules or limitations of the world.

-2. **Iterative Development**
+1. **Iterative Development**

-  - Engage in a Q&A session with ChatGPT:
+  - Use the following prompt template to tell ChatGPT which concept you selected and engage in a Q&A session with ChatGPT:
     ```
-    Please ask me 3-4 specific questions about [aspect of the world]
-    that would help you understand and expand this story's setting.
+    I select the story concept [replace with your concept number].
+Please ask me 3-4 specific questions to help you create the story's setting.
+Ask me one question at a time.
     ```
-  - Aspects to explore:
-    - Cultural practices
-    - Technology or magic systems
-    - Social structures
-    - Historical events
-    - Environmental features

 3. **Document Development**
   - Keep a running document of: